 Yahtzee Shaker Sheds Light on Amelia Earhart DisappearanceJune 3, 2012

-“It’s a well-known fact that Amelia Earhart preferred clear Yahtzee shakers – she never liked to be kept in the dark,” according to Mr. Janson.
+“It’s a well-known historical fact that Amelia Earhart preferred clear Yahtzee shakers – she never liked to be kept in the dark,” according to Mr. Janson.
 “And the wear and tear that you can observe around the mouth of the jar bear the tell-tale signs of dice action.
-There is no way a cream could have caused these markings.”
+There is no way a cream could have caused these obvious dice markings.”